come219/cpp-cmd-room_game/README.md

 # cpp-cmd-room_game
-C++ Room game made by me, 19129576, written @ Oxford Brookes University during second year.
+C++ Room game

 Planned to be stored and adapted...